MicrosoftDocs/Viva/Viva/insights/org-team-insights/reference/manager-updates.md

 ## How might these changes impact me?

-* **If you're a manger** (that is, you have one or more people reporting directly to you in the company directory): Your team member list might look a little different.
-You're more likely to see a change if you've edited or confirmed your team member list for team insights.
+* **If you're a manager** (that is, you have one or more people reporting directly to you in the company directory): Your team member list might look a little different, and you're more likely to see a change if you've edited or confirmed your team member list for team insights.
+If you currently have a team member who doesn't report directly to you in your team member list, they won't show up in your list after these changes take effect.
 * **If you're a non-manager** (that is, you don't have anyone reporting directly to you in the company directory): Because we no longer support end-user modifications to the team member list, you'll lose access to team insights features.

 ## When are these changes taking place?